minetest/contentdb/app/flatpages/help/featured.md

 ### Meta and packaging

 * MUST: Have a main menu icon and header image.
-* MUST: Include a README file that includes at least:
-    * Game name
-    * Short game description
-    * List of relevant links (download, bugtracker, etc.)
-    * Pointers to other relevant files (like license)
-    * Which Minetest versions are supported

 ### Stability

 * MUST: Does not break when changing key minetest.conf settings.
-* MUST: If any major setting (like `enable_damage`) is unsupported, game must deal with it appropriately (e.g. force-disable the setting).
+* MUST: If any major setting (like `enable_damage`) is unsupported, the game must disable it using `disabled_settings` in the `game.conf`, and deal with it appropriately in the code (e.g. force-disable the setting, as the user may still set the setting in `minetest.conf`)

 ### Usability

 * MUST: Unsupported mapgens are disabled in game.conf.
 * SHOULD: Passes the Beginner Test: A newbie to the game (but not Minetest) wouldn't get completely stuck within the first 5 minutes of playing.
-* SHOULD: Has a crafting guide or something similar (unless not required).
-* SHOULD: Documentation: Reasonably complete manual (or similar) ''somewhere'' or the game explains itself.
-* SHOULD: All formspecs use listrings, where appropriate.
+* SHOULD: Have good documentation.
+This may include one or more of:
+    * A craftguide, or other in-game learning system
+    * A manual
+    * A wiki
+    * Something else

 ### Gameplay